 }

-}To display search results in a table format, use the --output table parameter.
-This converts the default JSON output to a readable table, ideal for interactive exploration and debugging.
+}To output the search results in a table format, use the --output table parameter.
+This converts the default JSON output to a table, which is easier for manual review, interactive exploration, and debugging.

-# --output table: Specify the output format as a table.
+# --output table: Specifies the output format as a table.

 oss-vectors-embed \